How should financial advisors market their services?

 These four steps will get you started, and hopefully working strategically down the path to success.

 Are you already a marketing-savvy advisor?
-I’d love to hear from you.
-Share what’s working and what isn’t in the comments.
+I'd love to hear from you.
+Share what's working and what isn't in the comments.
 Want some help?
-Complete this form and download a free strategic planning template.
+Download our free strategic planning template.